geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/tutorial.rst

 #.
 Create the mosaic in GeoServer.

 #.
 One important configuration setting is the :guilabel:`SORTING` parameter of the layer.
-In order to see the highest resolution imagery on top (as is the typical case), it must be set to :kbd:`res D`.
-(For the case of lowest resolution on top, use :kbd:`res A`.)
+In order to see the highest resolution imagery on top (as is the typical case), it must be set to :kbd:`resolution A`.
+(For the case of lowest resolution on top, use :kbd:`resolution D` .)

 #.
 Make any other configuration changes.